 Babies learn to talk by imitation.
 We do not need to teach them word by word, all we have to do is talk constantly to them.
-By naming the objects and people they see they will begin to associate the word with the object or person.
-Then when they develop the adequate skills for speech they will begin to repeat those words to form their first words.
+By naming the objects and people they see, they will begin to associate the word with the object or person.
+Then, when they develop the adequate skills for speech, they will begin to repeat those sounds to form their first words.

-Generally speaking, a baby’s first word is “mama” or “papa/dada” but when this words are first spoken they are merely babbles don’t mean that they have learned to associate “dada” with dad or “mama” with mom.
-After babies learn to pronounce disyllables such as the examples above, you might hear them experiment with different sounds, and although none have true meaning just yet they are preparing to communicate verbally.
-Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet be patient, most babies begin to speak words with meaning roughly around 11 to 16 months of age.
+Generally speaking, a baby’s first word is “mama” or “papa/dada”, but when these words are first spoken they are merely babbles; your little one hasn’t learned yet to associate “dada” with dad or “mama” with mom.
+After babies learn to pronounce disyllables such as the examples above, you might hear them experiment with different sounds, and although none have true meaning just yet, they are preparing to communicate verbally.
+Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet, be patient.
+Most children begin to speak words with meaning roughly around 11 to 16 months of age.
 It’s even considered normal for babies not to speak until 18 months of age.
-When babies begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” – such a sweet sound to a parent’s ear!
+When they begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” –such a sweet sound to a parent’s ear!

 Can I stimulate my baby’s language development?

 You sure can and it’s actually highly recommended!
-The more language a baby hears the better he or she will be at acquiring and speaking lots of words.
-To speak, babies must develop their receptive language – meaning they are able to understand the meaning of a particular word.
+The more language a baby hears, the better she will be at acquiring and speaking lots of words.
+To speak, babies must develop their receptive language, meaning they are able to understand the meaning of a particular word.
 The best way to help your little one develop this type of language is by constantly speaking to her.
 So, talk with your baby all the time.
-Tell her what you are doing, narrate her actions, sing, read stories, ask questions, use funny voices and respond to her or her cues with language.
-Also, remember to speak slowly and clearly, name every object and person instead of using pronouns and use lots of repetition.
+Tell her what you are doing, narrate her actions, sing, read stories, ask questions, use funny voices, and respond to her and her cues with language.
+Also, remember to speak slowly and clearly, name every object and person instead of using pronouns, and use lots of repetition.

 What can I expect?